 Here are a few good habits to encourage a culture of work-life balance:

 - Don’t email your team members on weekends or at night.
-This pressures them to respond.
+This pressures them to respond, even more in a flexible hybrid work setting where boundaries are already challenging.

 - Support employees using their vacation time.
-Let your staff know how important time off is and encourage people to use their accrued hours.
+Let your staff know how important time off is and encourage people to use their accrued hours regardless of where they work.

-You may be thinking: but what if we’re on a tight deadline?
+You may be thinking: But what if we’re on a tight deadline?
 What if something needs to get done?
-Then they may need support in getting this work done.
+Then they may need support in getting this work done without sacrificing the balance that makes hybrid work sustainable.

 Grow your leadership skills

-Everyone has had to adapt to hybrid work environments, from interns in their first work experiences to seasoned workers preparing for retirement.
+Everyone has had to adapt to hybrid workplace environments, from interns in their first work experiences to seasoned workers preparing for retirement.
+Whether you’re managing a hybrid employee who splits time between home and office or overseeing a team in a hybrid remote work setup, flexibility has become the new norm.

-As the world continues to embrace this, you can make the hybrid model work by shifting your leadership—which in turn impacts everyone who you support.
+As the world continues to embrace this shift, you can make the hybrid workplace model successful.
+Simply evolve your leadership approach, which in turn supports everyone under your guidance.

 Post A Reply